tanya011/Animal-detection/README.md

 │   ├── bot.py               # Stores logic and functionality for a Telegram bot
 │   ├── daemon_processes.py  # Manages processes which are executed in the background
 │   └── sticker.webp
 ├── img                # Temprarily created images are stored here ├── model.py           # Responsible for detecting objects on an image ├── process_image.py   # Responsible for manipulating with stream frames ├── process_stream.py  # Responsible for manipulating with streams
+└── static
     ├── sources.py           # Stores links to YouTube streams
     └── word_declensions.py  # Declensions of russian words
 ```